mcgnly/DeveloperDocumentation/Authorization/Reference.md

 requests in order to perform actions on protected resources on behalf of the resource owner.

-**Authorization Server** - The authorization server receives concent from the resource owner and in return issues access tokens to clients, enabling them to access protected resources hosted by the resource server.
+**Authorization Server** - The authorization server receives consent from the resource owner and in return issues access tokens to clients, enabling them to access protected resources hosted by the resource server.